Deepwalker/pundler/README.rst

    bin pinned.
 You will never fall in situation where you test old version of package.

 Why not Pipenv, I heard it is "for humans"?
 -----------------------------------------

 I don't think that anything that is based on virtualenv can be "for humans".
-And pundle far more friendly and supportive even without all this hype and with one dev.

 How to
 ------